KempisGV/fullstack-test/README.md

 rails db:create && rails db:migrate
 ```

-To populate the database with initial data use the [start](start)
+To populate the database with initial data use the back up file: [start](start), you can restore this file in PG Admin, right click on the fullStack_development database and choose restore, there you can choose the start file.
-file

 ## Running the app